whoward/docs/docs/reference/jobs.md

 {
   title: "Jobs",
-  description: "Docs on how to configure your jobs on Sauce Labs.",
+  description: "How to configure your jobs on Sauce Labs",
   category: "Reference",
   index: 1
 }